waHAHJIAHAO/Nano-EmoX/README.md

 ⭐ If our project helps you, please give us a star on GitHub to support us!

 ## News
-We release mode, code, dataset, paper of our new work: OneEmo.
+We release model, code, dataset, paper of our new work: OneEmo.

 ## Todo